 Another rejection letter

-It is two months since I sent my manuscript of "God Walks These Dark Hills" to the publisher, and I have not even had a letter of rejection in this time; not that in reality, I expected anything to happen as I am an unknown writer.
+It is four months since I sent my manuscript of "God Walks These Dark Hills" to a publisher, and I have not even had a letter of rejection in this time; not that in reality, I expected anything to happen as I am an unknown writer.

-I have got used to being ignored, if I did get a genuine offer I would probably lose it because I questioned it, after a decade of fighting the inevitable can you blame me for not believing?
+I am used to being ignored, if I did get a genuine offer I would probably lose it because I questioned it, after a decade of fighting the inevitable can you blame me for not believing?

 Lowering the standard.